State Education Agency (SEA) Dyslexia LegislationYes

 HB4822 and Section 388.1635

 HB4822 provides for universal screening and intervention, as well as related preservice and PD.
+To our knowledge, the state does not explicitly require screening and intervention for dyslexia per se.
 Section 388.1635 addresses requirements related to the receipt of funds for dyslexia screening.

 HB4822 reads, “Subject to subsection (14), beginning in the 2017-2018 school year, the board of a school district or board of directors of a public school academy shall do all of the following to ensure that more pupils will achieve a score of at least proficient in English language arts on the grade 3 state assessment:(a) Select 1 valid and reliable screening, formative, and diagnostic reading assessment system from the assessment systems approved by the department under subsection (1)(a).
 A school district or public school academy shall use this assessment system for pupils in grades K to 3 to screen and diagnose difficulties, inform instruction and intervention needs, and assess progress toward a growth target.
 A school district or public school academy periodically shall assess a pupil’s progress in reading skills at least 3 times per school year in grades K to 3.
 The first of these assessments for a school year shall be conducted within the first 30 school days of the school year.”